 Urbino – le Marche

-Urbino was the first place I stayed in the Le Marche region and it was the first place we ever rented a beautiful Italian cottage.
+Urbino was the first place I ever stayed in the Le Marche region, and it was the first place we ever rented a beautiful Italian cottage.
 We'd always stayed in B&Bs or hotels before and were a little nervous about changing, but, after our experience here, we fell in love with having our own place—it made us feel like locals.
-Our first real vacation in Italy as a married couple, our time here cemented my love for Le Marche and, of course, for my wife, Maria!
+On a later trip, we discovered Ca' Virginia, and that has now become our go-to place to stay.

 Where to Stay